cpp-pm/hunter-testing/docs/contacts.rst

 ======

 * Feel free to open a new `issue`_ if you want to ask a question
-* Public chat room on Gitter: https://gitter.im/ruslo/hunter
+* Public chat room on Gitter: https://gitter.im/cpp-pm/community

 Private
 =======

-* Write me at ruslan_baratov@yahoo.com
-* Private chat room on Gitter: https://gitter.im/ruslo
+* Private chat room on Gitter: https://gitter.im/rbsheth

 .. _issue: https://github.com/cpp-pm/hunter/issues/new